 - 1 brown tablet is taken 3 times a day with food

-- After you are doing well on the 9 pills per day, talk with your doctor about whether the 1 brown tablet, 3 times a day, is right for you
+- After you are doing well on 9 pills per day, talk with your doctor about whether the 1 brown tablet, 3 times a day, option is right for you

 Once you are doing well on 9 pills a day, ask your doctor if transitioning to 3 brown tablets is an option for you.

 If you have questions about your Esbriet dose, talk to your doctor and see answers to frequently asked questions about Esbriet >